 What is a root canal?

-It is the procedure where the infected or damaged pulp and nerves are removed from the center of your tooth, filled with a sealant and antibiotics.
+It is the procedure where the infected or damaged pulp and nerves are removed from the center of your tooth and filled with a sealant and antibiotics.

-This procedure is quick and efficient if done correctly, and you can return to work the very next day.
+If done correctly, this procedure is quick and efficient, and you can return to work the next day.
 However, you might experience some tenderness in your gums surrounding the tooth, which should dissipate after a few days.